sagiegurari/angular-web-notification/README.md

 ## Limitations
 The web notifications API is not fully supported in all browsers.

-Please see [supported browser versions](http://caniuse.com/#feat=notifications) for more information on the official spec support and at [HTML5-Desktop-Notifications](https://github.com/ttsvetko/HTML5-Desktop-Notifications) for more browser specific API support.
+Please see [supported browser versions](http://caniuse.com/#feat=notifications) for more information on the official spec support.

 ## API Documentation
 See full docs at: [API Docs](docs/api.md)